 Contact eCycle@napier.ac.uk or call 0131 455 3747 for more information.

-The eCycle project was officially launched by Alison Johnstone MSP, Jim Eadie MSP, Sarah Boyack MSP, representatives of the Cycling Cross Party Group in the Scottish Parliament as well as representatives from SEStran and representatives from all six institutions involved.
+The eCycle project was officially launched by Alison Johnstone MSP, Jim Eadie (MSP 2011 - 2016), Sarah Boyack (MSP 1999 to 2016), who were at the time representatives of the Cycling Cross Party Group in the Scottish Parliament.
+Representatives from epresentatives from SEStran and from all six institutions involved also attended.
 Read the press release for more information.